crispruby/crispruby.github.io/_pages/projects.md

 ======
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-I played Tetris before, so I used Unity and developed a colourful design of **[Tetris](https://captain-garneto.itch.io/tetris-coursera)** myself.
-This design is available for free, inlcuding the [source code](https://github.com/crispruby/CSharp-Unity-Tetris).
-It can be played on the browser.
+    <p>I played Tetris before, so I used Unity and developed a colourful design of <strong><a href="https://captain-garneto.itch.io/tetris-coursera">Tetris</a></strong> myself.
+This design is available for free, including the <a href="https://github.com/crispruby/CSharp-Unity-Tetris">source code</a>.
+It can be played on the browser.</p>
   </div>
   <div style="flex: 1; text-align: right;">
     <img src="/assets/images/Tetris.png" alt="Tetris">